xianghui/javascript101/content/lessons/1-4-scoping.md

 A common way to address the above problem is to use an **Immediately Invoked Function Expression (IIFE)**.
-The idea like the name suggest is to 1) define a function to wrap all all these codes in a function and 2) invoke it immediately.
+The idea like the name suggest is to 1) define a function to wrap all these codes in a function and 2) invoke it immediately.

 ```javascript
 //define a function